Building A Sukkah Together ©

 Next we cut eight of the 10' x 1/2" conduit down to about 7' lengths based on what we understood the tarp length to be.

-Now we joined Naomi in the double wide to help her finish connecting the tarps.
-She was experiencing a real problem.
-It seems the highly discounted tarps which were suppose to be 5'x7' were anything but that.
+Now we went to the double wide trailer to finish connecting the tarps.
+There was a problem. the highly discounted tarps which were suppose to be 5'x7' were anything but that.
 It was really funny.
 They were all sizes.
-It was at this time that I was forced to confess to everyone that my dream did not include these tarps but in reality 6mil clear plastic with grommets every twelve inches, cut and measured to the appropriate size.
+It was at this time that I was forced to confess to that my dream did not include these tarps but in reality 6mil clear plastic with grommets every twelve inches, cut and measured to the appropriate size.
 It was a weakness.
 The tarps were cheaper, did not require grommets and were stronger than 6mil plastic.
-Naomi was having difficulty accepting this explanation.
-She was also expressing how any other color but bright blue would have been preferable!
 Alex may have been in agreement.
 He looked puzzled.
 I felt the third question coming...
 He just stood there very calmly staring at the odd sized tarps with one hand on his chin.

-There were study tables everywhere.
-Originally we moved a few tables for Naomi to work but that was clearly not enough.
-We began clearing tables from the room.
-We took them down and stacked them against the wall until we had cleared a space about three times larger.
-This made it much easer.
-Next we followed Naomi's suggestion that we connect the tarps with the aproximate same size.
+We connected the tarps that were the aproximate same size.
 There were only several.
 However we made sure that the tops were all even.
-We connected eight tarps for one sukkah and eight for the next sukkah with the strapping tape.
+We connected eight tarps for one Sukkah and eight for the next Sukkah with the strapping tape.
 Then we covered it with plastic packaging tape.

-Finally we loaded everything up in the truck and delivered an unassembled sukkah to Alex's home and our home.
-At 3:30 in the morning, the 8 - 60-pound buckets felt like 300 pounds each
+Finally we loaded everything up in the truck and delivered an unassembled Sukkah to Alex's home and my home.
+At 3:30 in the morning, the 8 - 60-pound buckets felt like 300 pounds each.

-The next afternoon before Sukkos began Yolie, our son, Naomi and I assembled the sukkah, placed tables, chairs, heaters, lights and decorated it.
-Then Yolie and I went over to Alex's and he already had his Sukkah up.
+The next afternoon before Sukkot began Joel, my son and I assembled The Sukkah, placed tables, chairs, heaters, lights and decorated it.
+Then Joel and I went over to Alex's and he already had his Sukkah up.
 He was so incredibly excited.
 His face was just beaming.
 His wife Ina and his two little children were overcome with such joy.
 Alex and I embraced with a big hug.
 He said to me, "Akiva, it's so wonderful!"
 Even though we were so tired everyone was so happy.

 Wishing you the best,